School Visit Program

 2. Are there any restrictions to what you can do?

-Yes – because our office uses consulate drivers to transport speakers, at this time our school visit program is mainly to schools that are located within the immediate San Francisco Bay Area (within about 50 miles or 1 hour’s drive from our office).
+Yes – at this time our school visit program is mainly to schools that are located within the immediate San Francisco Bay Area (within about 50 miles or 1 hour’s drive from the Consulate).
 If your school is located outside of the immediate Bay Area but you still wish to have our staff visit your school, please let us know and we will try our best to accommodate your request.

 Due to our hours of operation, we request that all school visit sessions begin no earlier than 10:00am and finish no later than 4:00pm.